German utilities attack green squeeze on profits, hint at leaving

 Power generators earn about 11 euros per MWh for benchmark 2014 power derived from hard coal, down 50 percent over the past three years, while using gas means making a loss of 16 euros per MWh.

-Moving power plants to regions where they can run longer could therefore make sense, said Andreas Schneller, who co-manages the EIC Energy Utility Fund 2629827.S.
+Moving power plants to regions where they can run longer could therefore make sense, said Andreas Schneller, who co-manages the EIC Energy Utility Fund.